BriannaV/EarthquakeGraph/README.md

 # EarthquakeGraph

+This code makes a graph of the earthquakes on a map.

-This code can be ran by typing: python3 Earthquake
+This code can be ran by typing: python3 Earthquakes.py